Start My Answer

 Let's consider an example.

 Example: Suzie is sued for an old credit card debt in California, but the debt is so old that she barely remembers anything about it.
 She decides to do some research and discovers that the debt is from more than 15 years ago.
-In the state of California, the statute of limitations on credit card debt is only 4 years.
+In California, the statute of limitations on credit card debt is only 4 years.
 This means that the creditor only has 4 years from the last activity on the account to sue.
-Suzie includes this information as an affirmative defense on her Answer document, and she ends up winning her case.
+Suzie included this information as an affirmative defense in her answer document, and she ended up winning her case.

 3. File the Answer in court and send a copy to the plaintiff